The root of it all

 Finally, a leaf is a node that has no children, and thus it is often located at the bottom parts of this tree structure.

 Understanding of this definition and this structure is very important because in my opinion knowledge and information is fundamentally this structure.
 Everything is connected.
-Everything has a dependancy and it is these dependancies that you want to find if you want to optimise anything efficiently.
+Everything has a dependency and it is these dependencies that you want to find if you want to optimize anything efficiently.

-Here are a few things that I am optimising myself right now, for your inspiration.
+Here are a few things that I am optimizing myself right now, for your inspiration.

 One of the children of health and is your only way to get the resources needed to improve your well being.
 You can start by studying why exactly is sugar bad for you.
 Study insulin resistance.
 I advise you to read ‘How not to Die’ by Michael Greger.
 In short, cut out refined food from your diet.
 More specifically cut out refined sugar.
 Look into the definition of what refined food actually is and why is such food, stripped from all of the essential macro and micro nutrients is harmful to your body.
 Study macro and micro nutrients.
 Which foods have the most of them.
 Which foods do you like from this list?
 What recipes exist that you can make from this food?
 Look intro alternatives to carbohydrates.